jadlr/documentation/dataformat/README.md

 To which other `service_name` (from `provides`) services does this service talk?

 ##### external_connections
 To which external `target` needs this artefact to talk to?
-What is the `transportation_protocol` and `why` is it needed?
+What is the `transport_protocol` and `why` is it needed?
 If it access the external resource `via` another service, it can be defined.

 ##### tags